13 coronavirus cases confirmed in US — where they are and what to know

 Wisconsin - 1

 Wisconsin's only patient who tested positive for coronavirus had recently traveled to Beijing was exposed to known cases of the virus.
-The person was isolated at home as of last week according to a statement from the Wisconson Department of Health Services.
+The person was isolated at home as of last week according to a statement from the Wisconsin Department of Health Services.

 CLICK HERE TO READ MORE ON FOX BUSINESS